jack81722/CommandSystem/README.md

 1.Defined your command and inherit Command class.

-2.Register defined command to CommandSystem.
+2.Register defined command to CommandSystem by CommondSystem.RegisterCmd(CommandBase command).

 Next version: